jingyuanw6056/apcsa-freedom-project/entries/entry02.md

 As for school days goes by fast, and winter break approaching.
 I wanted to draw some simple sprites and tinker with them inside of the engine, like simple movements and testing for hitboxes

+Using "How to Google" and "Growth mindset".
+I googled up tutorials that helped me with certain parts of my learning and i kept my growth mindset and experimented with certain aspects of my software.
 [Previous](entry01.md) | [Next](entry03.md)

 [Home](../README.md)